ArduPilot/AP_Cloud/README.md

 Goals - a 'web gui' for:

- - a "drone management" solution
+ - a "drone management" solution for, back-office, post-flight management of logs, versions, firmware deployment,
  - ability to easily get logs off the vehicle - working
  - ability to see drone version info in a web interface - working
  - ability to update the firmware on each drone  (with appropriate hardware) - not working